nodejs/node/doc/api/assert.md

 testing framework, and is not intended to be used as a general purpose assertion library.

-The API for the `assert` module is [Locked][].
-This means that there will be no additions or changes to any of the methods implemented and exposed by the module.

 ## assert(value[, message])
 <!-- YAML
 added: v0.5.9